 high blood pressure, sometimes

-N. Sativa has been used as a traditional healing plant in the Middle East for centuries.
+N. sativa has been used as a traditional healing plant in the Middle East for centuries.
 In the United States, the Food and Drug Administration classifies Nigella sativa as "Generally Recognized as Safe (GRAS)" for use as a spice, natural seasoning, or flavoring.